-With the NHL salary cap announced to be $59.4MM next season, San Jose currently has $12.225MM to work with when attempting to sign four forwards, one defenseman, and a goaltender. still requires a contract, and with most estimates pegging him in the $3.0-$3.5MM range after seeing Pavelski's compensation, that number will be cut to around roughly $9.0MM for three forwards, one defenseman, and a goaltender.
+With the NHL salary cap announced to be $59.4MM next season, San Jose currently has $12.225MM to work with when attempting to sign four forwards, one defenseman, and a goaltender.
+Restricted Free Agent Devin Setoguchi still requires a contract, and with most estimates pegging him in the $3.0-$3.5MM range after seeing Pavelski's compensation, that number will be cut to around roughly $9.0MM for three forwards, one defenseman, and a goaltender.

-Provided a pair of young players from Worcester (McLaren, Ferriero) make the roster, along with an unrestricted free agent such as land a top-pairing defenseman such as , and shore up the goaltending position considering long-time goaltender will not be returning.
-It's more than enough money to do so, and unlike last season, will not require a trade to get under considering the bump in the cap ceiling., the Sharks would be left with around $7.0MM to
+Provided a pair of young players from Worcester (McLaren, Ferriero) make the roster, along with an unrestricted free agent such as Scott Nichol, the Sharks would be left with around $7.0MM to land a top-pairing defenseman such as Paul Martin, and shore up the goaltending position considering long-time goaltender Evgeni Nabokov will not be returning.
+It's more than enough money to do so, and unlike last season, will not require a trade to get under considering the bump in the cap ceiling.

-However, for a player such asto return in this scenario (who should make around $2.0MM per), trading away a roster player could be required if the Sharks wish to bring in some major defensive help. is the name that always comes to mind in this situation, but it's unlikely he would be dealt until after July 1st when Wilson has had a crack at the free agent market.
+However, for a player such as Manny Malhotra to return in this scenario (who should make around $2.0MM per), trading away a roster player could be required if the Sharks wish to bring in some major defensive help.
+Ryane Clowe is the name that always comes to mind in this situation, but it's unlikely he would be dealt until after July 1st when Wilson has had a crack at the free agent market.

 All in all, the Sharks have proved once again why they are a consistently successful organization.
-Although the team currently has $21.6MM locked up in their big three forwards, withalso making $6.66MM per year, the time to compete for the Cup is now. 's contract expires next season, but after that, the remaining three players are all under contract until 2014.
+Although the team currently has $21.6MM locked up in their big three forwards, with Dan Boyle also making $6.66MM per year, the time to compete for the Cup is now.
+Joe Thornton's contract expires next season, but after that, the remaining three players are all under contract until 2014.

 The implication?
 San Jose arguably still has a four year window to compete for the Stanley Cup.
 Taking into account the regular season muscle they have flexed during the last five years, that makes a decade of being in a position to legimately contend on hockey's grandest stage.